The 2021 NGV Architecture Commission opened this week in Melbourne with a pink pond evoking Australia’s inland salt lakes.

-“We’ve been chatting a lot over the last couple of years in terms of the role architecture, design and creative practice has to play in the spaces of the current climate adversities,” Carey tells me from his Melbourne study.
+“We’ve been chatting a lot over the last couple of years in terms of the role architecture, design and creative practice has to play in the spaces of the current climate adversities,” Carey told me in the lead up to the unveiling.

 We’re joined on the video call by Eva Florindo and Peter Knights, beaming in from Taylor Knights’s Fitzroy studio.